rocketacademy/bootcamp-4.1/1-frontend/1.3-react/using-styling-libraries-with-react.md

 This line imports the CSS for bootstrap into your application, any child components of this file will be able to access and utilise React-Bootstrap styling, pre-made components, utilities and alignment system.&#x20;

-Now that Bootstrap has been implemented in your application it might be a good idea to look at some of the pre-styled components you can implement, look at some examples and usage [here](https://react-bootstrap.github.io/components/alerts/).
+Now that Bootstrap has been implemented in your application it might be a good idea to look at some of the pre-styled components you can implement, look at some examples and usage <a href="https://react-bootstrap.github.io/components/alerts/" target="_blank">here</a>.

 To showcase implementing React Bootstrap into a React Application we will implement some new styled buttons on our previously edited boilerplate code from our previous section.